Behavioral Medicine Track

 HMC Outpatient Burn Clinic

 Patients who are discharged from our inpatient burn unit continue to get care from our outpatient burn clinic often for at least two years after discharge.
 Much like the inpatient burn unit, it serves the surrounding five state region as the only verified burn center in the region.
 The clinic also accepts referrals for patients not treated on the inpatient burn unit.
-The Outpatient burn clinic served 2457 patients (both adults and children) this past fiscal year.
 Given the multitude of issues that burn survivors face, including ongoing pain, high rates of depression, PTSD and body image concerns, the psychologist is a valued member of the multidisciplinary team.
 The psychologist screens every patient during their clinic appointment, in conjunction with the medical team.
 Longer interventions are conducted on those patients who screen positive for psychological issues.
 Training opportunities include the opportunity to conduct brief screens and consult with the larger medical team, as well as providing evidence-based interventions targeted at managing distress (PTSD, depression, sleep disturbance) and adjustment to injury.
 Finally, trainees get to see the full spectrum of recovery from a serious injury when they can follow a patient from the ICU to the acute floor and on to the outpatient burn clinic.

 The CORP program does not represent a stand-alone rotation.
 Rather, all Behavioral Medicine residents at HMC treat CORP patients.
 The resident case load of CORP patients depends on their other clinical responsibilities.
 Within CORP, residents will similarly function as an integral member of an interdisciplinary outpatient rehabilitation medical team that serves outpatients with neurological conditions (brain injury, stroke, spinal cord injury), chronic pain, and other medical/surgical conditions such as amputations.
 Residents provide a range of psychological services including psychological assessment, consultation, and psychotherapy.
 Psychotherapy is typically short-term (4-12 sessions) and problem focused.
 Residents work with the family as well as the patient, consult to team members and community agencies, and utilize neuropsychological test results in treatment planning.
 Interested residents also have the opportunity to receive training in comprehensive outpatient neuropsychological assessment.